kazurayam/KatalonDiscussionComment14771/README.md

 	['index':'2']))
 WebUI.verifyEqual(content2, 'BMW')

-// If we want to know how long the ManufacturerList is,
+// If we want to know the size of the ManufacturerList,
-// The value of data-offset-index attribute of
-// the last <li> element signifies the list size. def lastIndex = WebUI.getAttribute(
+// look at the data-offset-index attribute of the last <li> element. def lastIndex = WebUI.getAttribute(
 	findTestObject('Page_14771/li_ManufacturerList_last'),
 	'data-offset-index')